 Atlanto-axial subluxation is a disorder of C1-C2 causing impairment in rotation of the neck.
 The anterior facet of C1 is fixed on the facet of C2.
 It may be associated with dislocation of the lateral mass of C1 on C2.

 There are several ways in which a subluxation can occur:

 - anteroposterior subluxation

-- rotatory subluxation, known as atlantoaxial rotatory fixation (AARF) is characterised into four different types 3:
+- rotatory subluxation, known as atlantoaxial rotatory fixation (AARF) is characterized into four different types according to the Fielding and Hawkins classification 3:

 - type I: the atlas is rotated on the odontoid with no anterior displacement